 What do you think of, when you think of casseroles?
-My mind first goes to Thanksgiving and the delicious, albeit totally common, green been casserole my mom makes, taken right off the french fried onion container.
-It’s my favorite part of the meal – well, along with the sweet potatoes, the rolls, the turkey, the dressing, OK, maybe they’re all my favorite.
+My mind first goes to Thanksgiving and the delicious, ubiquitous green been casserole my mom makes, taken right off the french fried onion container.
+It’s my favorite part of the meal – well, along with the sweet potatoes, the rolls, the turkey, the dressing… Okay, maybe they’re all my favorite.

 About Shanna Mallon